Skip to main content

 Frequently asked questions

-Brisbane Metro is a high-capacity, high-frequency public bus rapid transit (BRT) system that will link the city to the suburbs, getting you where you need to go at the times you want to travel.
+Brisbane Metro is a high-capacity, high-frequency public bus rapid transit (BRT) system that links the city to the suburbs, getting you where you need to go at the times you want to travel.

 The electric metro fleet will integrate seamlessly into busway operations as part of Brisbane's New Bus Network, which will involve new ways to travel around our city.